ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   reports; and
 - Publish and manage an HPKE configuration that can be used for the upload interaction.

-In addition, for each DAP task, the Helper is required to:

 - Implement some form of batch-to-report index, as well as inter- and intra-batch replay mitigation storage, which includes some way of tracking batch report size.
 Some of this state may be used for replay attack